dfinity/portal/docs/tutorials/developer-journey/level-2/index.md

 	    - Creating a new project.
 	    - Writing a `publisher` canister.
 	    - Writing a `subscriber` canister.

+- [2.3: Using third-party canisters.](2.3-third-party-canisters.md): For certain workflows, using third-party canisters and integrating them with a dapp is important to provide functionalities such as authentication.
+This module covers:
+    - Pulling third-party canister dependencies.
+	    - Prerequisites.
+	    - Creating a new project.
+	    - Using `dfx deps`.

 - [2.4: Introduction to Candid.](2.4-intro-candid.md): Candid is an interface description language that has unique support for IC features.
 This module covers:
     - Candid types and values.